 There is no doubt that the Spitbank fort will become the choice destination for travelers looking for a luxurious property in Hampshire.
 The adventure starts even before you reach this luxurious island, as the Fort’s skipper picks up guests from the departure lounge at the Royal Clarence Marina in Gosport.

-You would think a fort might run out of activities, but there are recreation rooms, for those looking for a light hearted game of billiards of poker.
+You would think a fort might run out of activities, but there are recreation rooms for those looking for a light-hearted game of billiards or poker.

-However the crowning jewel of any day spend on the Spitbank fort has to be a meal at Chef Nikolaus Boyle’s restaurant “The Officer’s Mess,” thankfully his food is far more refined that what soldiers in the 19th century were forced to eat.
+However, the crowning jewel of any day spend on the Spitbank fort has to be a meal at Chef Nikolaus Boyle’s restaurant “The Officer’s Mess,” thankfully, his food is far more refined than what soldiers in the 19th century were forced to eat.

-If this perfect day hasn’t been relaxing enough for you, you can top it off with a range fo digestifs at “The Fire Pit” whcih provides unobstructed views of the Isle of Wight.
+If this perfect day hasn’t been relaxing enough for you, you can top it off with a range of digestifs at “The Fire Pit,” which provides unobstructed views of the Isle of Wight.